BAMresearch/SRGDM/README.md

 ## Introduction
 ![Architecture of Network](images/architecture.png)
-This repository contains the code for our paper **Super-Resolution for Gas Distribution Mapping**, in which we provide:
+This repository contains the code for our paper [**Super-resolution for Gas Distribution Mapping**](https://www.sciencedirect.com/science/article/pii/S0925400524009973), in which we provide:

 1. Gas Distribution Decoder (GDD): A CNN-based **method for spatiotemporal interpolation** of spatially sparse sensor measurements.
 2. An extensive **dataset of synthetic gas distribution maps based on actual airflow measurements**.
 As generating ground truth maps is nearly impossible, this dataset provides a valuable resource for researchers in this field.
 It is available online, along with the code for our neural network model.